bioinformaticsdotca/BiCG_2018/module3/mapping_lab.md

 ```
 samtools view -Sb tumour.sam | samtools sort -o tumour.sorted.bam
 ```

+In this command, `-o` specifies the output file.
+The `|` sends the output from the first half of the command to the second half.

 The samtools view command can also be used to convert BAM to SAM: